i-doit/knowledge-base/docs/en/consolidate-data/csv-data-import/example-csv-import-licenses.md

 -  License assignment: License key - Expiration date → When does the license expire?
 -  License assignment: License key - Unit price → What does a license cost?

-!!! info

-    With each import, the representation of the data must also be taken into account.
+!!! info "With each import, the representation of the data must also be taken into account."

 For example: